-Jennifer Mnookin is Vice Dean and Professor of Law at the UCLA School of Law.
-She also previously served as Vice Dean for Faculty and Research from 2007 to 2009.
-Professor Mnookin joined the UCLA faculty in 2005.
+Jennifer Mnookin is the David G. Price and Dallas P. Price Professor of Law at UCLA School of Law.
+She previously served as Vice Dean for Faculty and Research from 2007 to 2009, and Vice Dean for Faculty Recruitment and Intellectual Life in 2012-13.
+Professor Mnookin joined the UCLA Law faculty in 2005.
 Her previous academic appointments include Professor of Law and Barron F. Black Research Professor at the University of Virginia School of Law, and Visiting Professor of Law at the Harvard Law School.
 She regularly teaches Evidence and Torts, as well as seminars in topics relating to expert evidence and law and popular culture.

 Professor Mnookin researches and writes primarily in the area of evidence, particularly expert and scientific evidence, and the use of forensic science in court.
 She has written on a variety of evidence-related subjects, including, among others, Daubert and the appropriate standards for expert evidence; forms of forensic science including latent fingerprint examination and handwriting identification; DNA profiling; expert evidence and the Confrontation Clause; documentary films and legal evidence; and the history of expert evidence.
 Her most recent publications include, “The Need for a Research Culture in the Forensic Sciences," (with co-authors) 58 UCLA Law Review 725 (2011); the Ira M. Belfer Lecture: “The Courts, The National Academy of Science, and the Future of Forensic Science,” 75 Brooklyn Law Review 1209 (2010); and “The Use of Technology in Human Expert Domains: Challenges and Risks Arising From the Use of Automated Fingerprint Identification Systems in Forensic Science,” (with Dror) 9(1) Law, Probability & Risk 47 (2010).